tpoisot/ms_evo_networks/maintext.md

 TP -- Loeuille, web world, Cattin, Allesina

+Evolution *of* networks (as macro-ecological objects) and evolution *in* networks (as the consequences of species interactions on evolutionary dynamics) have been considered so far as distinct fields.
+Yet, as evolutionary changes in species through interactions within a network will also influence their distribution and trait values (**Figure 1a TODO**), it would make sense to understand how these two scales interact.
+Long-term evolutionary dynamics have been studied in a number of different ways, including looking for phylogenetic conservatism in species roles [@daniel] or interactions [@allesina]; comparing emergent properties of paleo-networks [@dunne;
+@roopnarine]; and more generally by studying the phylogenetic signal in species interactions [@various-refs].
+On the other hand, short-terms evolutionary dynamics introduced by ecological dynamics have been studied in smaller community modules.
+A variety of models described, for example, co-evolutionary dynamics of antagonistic [@poisotProcsB] or mutualistic [@NuismerJordano] networks.

+-- models of network evolution: also disconnected

+-- nuismer and jordano

 discuss micro-evolution / macro-evolution (phylo Daniel, paleo Jenn, Roopnarine, taxo Allesina)

 # The road to synthesis